netherphp/standards/README.md

 ];
 ```

-Arrays will be defined using their [] syntax unless you specifically require
-to support PHP 5.3 or older.

 ## Strings

-If a string does not require data evaluation then single quotes will be used.
+If a string DOES NOT require data evaluation then single quotes will be used.
-If a string requires data evaluation then double quotes may be used, if
+If a string DOES require data evaluation then double quotes may be used, if the
-the resulting string will not cause the line length to get unwieldy.
-The
+resulting string will not cause the line length to get unwieldy.
+The preferred
-preferred method for building or concatinating long strings is via the
+method for building or concatinating long strings is via the `sprintf` function.
-`sprintf` function.

 ```php
 <?php